 Bad Faith Complaint of Discrimination or Harassment: Knowingly reporting a false allegation of any violation of this Policy, including one made as a counter-complaint, is prohibited.
 The fact that there has been a University determination that there was no violation of this Policy does not, by itself, mean that the complaint was made in bad faith.

-Biola encourages any member of the Biola community who has a concern or has become aware of an instance of possible discrimination, harassment retaliation described in this Policy, which involves a student, faculty or staff member, to immediately report the situation to one of the following Responsible Officers:
+Biola encourages any member of the Biola community who has a concern or has become aware of an instance of possible discrimination, harassment, or retaliation described in this Policy, which involves a student, faculty or staff member, to immediately report the situation to one of the following Responsible Officers:

 Reports can be made by telephone, email, or in person to any of the individuals listed above.
 To enable the University to respond appropriately, reports to the University should include as much information as possible, including the name of the individual alleged to have experienced the discrimination, harassment or retaliation, the name of the accused(s), and the date, time, place, and circumstances of the incident(s).

-The University will accept anonymous reports of Sexual Misconduct.
+The University will accept anonymous reports of discrimination and harassment.
 The individual making the report is encouraged to provide as much detailed information as possible to allow the University to investigate the report and respond as appropriate.
 The University may be limited in its ability to investigate an anonymous report unless sufficient information is furnished to enable the University to conduct a meaningful and fair investigation.

 A no-contact directive is a University-issued directive that prohibits one or both parties from communication or contact with another.
-In appropriate circumstances, the University may issue an institutional no-contact directive or at the request of the victim or the accused.
+In appropriate circumstances, the University may issue an institutional no-contact directive on its own initiative or at the request of the complainant or the respondent.
 To request a no-contact directive from the University, individuals should contact the Senior Title IX Coordinator at (562) 903-6000, Ext.
 5887 or email@example.com.

 If the University receives a report that an institutional no-contact directive has been violated, the University may initiate disciplinary proceedings against the person who allegedly violated the no-contact directive and will impose sanctions if the person is found responsible for violating the directive.